At A Glance

 - Weather: understanding the weather and how it can influence your day

 Some recent hillwalking experience is required and you are expected to have a good level of fitness and be able to walk over rough terrain.
+We expect each participant to have completed a minimum of 5 mountain days involving 6+ hours of strenuous mountain walking.
 There will be some steeper scrambling sections with some exposure.
 You will need to wear and bring appropriate hillwalking clothing; this will be outlined in the course information email, which will be emailed to you after you have booked.
 Compass and maps will be provided.

 Spaces on this course are available on a first-come, first-served basis.
 We require a 35% deposit to reserve a place and the remaining balance is due 4 weeks prior to the course.
 All the course information will be emailed to you once your place has been confirmed.
 This will include all the details you need, including start and finish times, location details, parking information, and what you need to prepare and bring with you.